// Blog / team workflow

 Can the PR summary be generated automatically?

-Yes, the open core can generate a PR summary from repository artifacts.
+Yes, the free core can generate a PR summary from repository files.
 Human review still decides whether the diff is acceptable.

 Require the agent to attach module impact, trust state, evidence, tests, and repair items before reviewer handoff.